Ralph E. Powe Junior Faculty Enhancement Awards

 - All pre-proposals, including descriptions of source(s) of cost share - which must be NON-FEDERAL - must be accompanied by a letter/email of financial commitment from appropriate chairs, deans, directors, etc. Such correspondence must include the actual dollar amount that will be contributed.

-- Acting Vice President for Research, or her designee, will review the pre-proposals that are received and selected Pl's will be notified by early December.
+- The Vice President for Research, or his designee, will review the pre-proposals that are received, and the selected Pl's will be notified by early December.

 If you have any questions, please contact Steve Wright (x2593, firstname.lastname@example.org).